 It’s not uncommon to see a cyclist moving out of his bike lane, into traffics lane, in and out.
 It’s not uncommon to see cyclists on the road that are three, side by side to each other, not in a single file, which would totally make more sense.

 Our highways system is being more accommodating to the cyclist, every year they design new highways and or revamp old ones to incorporate bigger and better bike lanes.
 The trick is to train the cyclist to stay in those lanes.

 I watched a cyclist go through a stop sign and motioned for him to come over; I said to him, “you know you just went through a stop sign”.
 His answer was,

 I DON’T HAVE TO ABIDE BY THE SAME RULES AS YOU CAR DRIVERS.

 “AND THERE YOU HAVE IT”.

-And yes, you do have to abide by the same highway rules as everybody else, certainly, for no other reason, than,
+And yes you do have to abide by the same highway rules as everybody else, certainly, for no other reason, then,

 I always keep in mind when cycling; “I WILL BE THE BIGGEST LOSER” when a 2000 lb car comes roaring down on me.

 So, at that point, do I care whose fault it was!
 BE SAFE OUT THERE and stay healthy.

 Excellent Web-Site Called “11 Reasons Why Cycling for Women is Necessary for Wellbeing,” link